MohammadBnei/ga-exercice/Readme.md

 7. *Remove the **ACTIONS_STEP_DEBUG** secret*
 8. Re-run the last workflow
 9. Download the logs from the latest job, and compare the two debug mode.
 What's the major difference ?
+10. Run your workflow with act.
+Don't forget to specify the event type.